davestewart/davestewart-content/content/products/timezone-planner/index.md

 As this is a one-time purchase, there's no support as such, but I may release updates from time to time.

-If you want to be the first to hear, sign-up below:
+I will notify users via the Gumroad mailing list below:

 - [davestewart.gumroad.com/subscribe](https://davestewart.gumroad.com/subscribe)

+If you need any custom sheet development, get in touch via the links below.